rellzxd/ELAINA-MD-V6/README.md

 -------

-## 📍Event Hari Guru Nasional ✨
+## 📍Event Bulanan
-• [ 🐣 ] Script elainav6 bisa didapatkan secara free dan open source tanpa di obfuscate

 • [  🫧 ] Free 10k untuk peserta yang bisa membuat 1 fitur saja di Elaina Rest-APIs

-🗓️ Waktu Event : Friday 25 November 2022 - Sunday 27 2022

 -------

 ### Changelog
-V6
+New Base "CheemsBOT-MD5" By @DGXeon

-💙 Added tweetvid & tweetimg
+💙 Added new many features

-👾 Uptaded Rest APIs ( Using Elaina Rest-APIs )
+👾 Update Rest APIs ( Using Elaina Rest-APIs )

-🔰 Added cecan & cogan

 🫐 Added more sfw & nsfw

-✨ Added autosw & autoread

-☀️ Added autoreact
+✨ You can check the new features with .allmenu command

 -------